-You can learn more about the ways you can get involved in Coralville's Brownfields redevelopment by contacting the City of Coralville Brownfields Project Coordinator, Eric Isaacs, at (319) 248-1720 or by email at eisaacs@ci.coralville.ia.us.
+You can learn more about the ways you can get involved in Coralville's Brownfields redevelopment by contacting the City of Coralville Brownfields Project Coordinator, Beth Rumpza, at (319) 248-1720 or by email at brownfields@ci.coralville.ia.us.
 Any property within Coralville is eligible for assessment.

 Keep an eye out in the City's e-newsletter, the Coralville BEAT, and online at the City's website for brownfield related updates.
-Your suggestions and ideas are important to us as we work to assess and better the Iowa River Landing Revitalization Area of Coralville.
+Your suggestions and ideas are important to us as we work to assess, remediate, and redevelop the brownfields areas in Coralville.